LichFactory-Games/TotM-Manager/README.md

 ## How To Use TotM Manager

 The manager is designed to work with tagged tiles you create.
 First you need to create a tile (or tiles) on canvas as you normally would, adding a tagger tag.
 Then you may open TotMM and create tiles in the tiles tab.
-Tile names that you make in TotMM have to match tiles that have been tagged by Tagger. **You won't be able to save a tile configuration in TotMM unless you have tiles with matching tags that exist on the game canvas.** In the case of the template provided, there are three tiles.
-'Speaker1' and 'speaker2' are on the left and 'scene' is to their right, taking up most of the rest of the canvas.
-There are also "frame" tiles (the images are included in the module compendium).
-Here is a video showing a simple setup case.
+Tile names that you make in TotMM have to match tiles that have been tagged by Tagger. **You won't be able to save a tile configuration in TotMM unless you have tiles with matching tags that exist on the game canvas.**  Here is a video showing a simple setup case.

 <img src="../image-assets/totmm-creating-tiles.gif?raw=true" alt="TotM Creating Tiles" width="800">